edgedb/easy-edgedb/chapter14/index.md

 Because it goes in reverse order, it is selecting `Vampire` that has `.slaves` that are of type `MinorVampire`.

-You can think of `MinorVampire.<slaves[IS Vampire] {name, age}` as "Select the name and age of the Vampire type with slaves that are of type MinorVampire" - from right to left.
+You can think of `MinorVampire.<slaves[is Vampire] {name, age}` as "Select the name and age of the Vampire type with slaves that are of type MinorVampire" - from right to left.

 Here is the output: